mhostetter/gr-sqlite/README.md

 * `sqlite_sink.grc` An example of how to log PDUs into a SQLite database
 * `sqlite_triggered_source.grc` An example of how to generate PDU from a database table upon a message trigger
+* `sqlite_timed_source.grc` An example of how to generate timed PDUs from a database

 ### Blocks